esproject12/Krossword/README.md

 IGNORE_WHEN_COPYING_END
 Deployment

-This project is configured for easy deployment on platforms like Netlify, Vercel, or GitHub Pages.
+This project is configured for easy deployment on platforms like Netlify.

 Build Command: npm run build